jimmyandrade/jimmyandrade/README.md

 ### Hi there 👋

 - 😄 Pronouns: they/them.
 But you can use he/him as well;
-- 🔭 I’m currently working on some projects that use React, TypeScript, Styled Components, Storybook, Jest, React Testing Library and Cypress;
+- 🔭 I’m currently working on some projects that use React, TypeScript, Styled Components, Storybook, Jest, RTL and Cypress;
 - 🌱 I’m currently learning Design Systems development with Radix and Tailwind;
 - 📫 How to reach me: contato@jimmyandrade.com;
-- 💬 Ask me about Design Systems and Music Production;
+- 💬 Ask me about Design Systems, Storybook and...
+Music Production;
 - ⚡ Fun fact: I've created some characters with outstanding voices, and I like to act.

 <!--